PostHog/posthog.com/contents/apps/snowflake-export/docs.md

 Prerequisites:
 - a Snowflake user
 - an S3 _or_ GCS bucket
-- an AWS _or_ GCP user with permissions to access that bucket in order to use this plugin
+- an AWS _or_ GCP user with permissions to access that bucket in order to use this app

 ## How do I configure the Snowflake Export app?